š¦ Economy Un-tracked Shipping $5.99* (No Tracking Number)

 As much as we'd love to be able to offer refunds or exchanges, we're committed to upholding the law and respecting the intellectual property rights of our suppliers.
 We understand that this may be disappointing for some customers, and we apologize for any inconvenience this may cause.

-If you have any questions or concerns, please don't hesitate to contact us.
 We appreciate your understanding and look forward to continuing to supply our customers with an enormous range of affordable music books!

 - The Team at Music2u